 The overall performance of the organization is found from the Balanced Scorecard model and the facts that should be emphasized for the internal growth of the company can be picturized.

-Steps to Create a Balanced Scorecard in Excel
+How to Create a Balanced Scorecard in Excel: with Easy Steps

 This section will familiarize you with some easy steps to create a Balanced Scorecard in Excel.

 Let’s say, we are looking at a company that is trying to measure its operational performance.
 We are considering 4 categories:

 And within each of these categories, we have some strategic goals that we should optimize for overall growth.
 So, for creating a balanced scorecard model, I will proceed with the following steps below.
 Let’s check them right now!